bigsmoke/sapienshabitat/pages/olive-yard/page.md

 <?project-insert?>

-The olive yard had been neglected for over 50 years.
-As had much of the valley, to Louis' melancholy.
+The olive yard had been neglected for over 50 years, as had much of the valley, to Louis' melancholy.
 Louis, the neighbour, has lived in the valley long enough to see it degenerate as the young people left for the lure of big city life.
-The only maintenance the previous owners had had done in the olive yard was to have a few guys with a bush trimmer come in and cut the bramble branches, but leaving plenty of structure for fresh branches to rapidly climb to the top.
+The only maintenance the previous owners had had done in the olive yard was to have a few guys with a bush trimmer come in and cut through the bramble branches at the bottom, but leaving plenty of structure for fresh branches to rapidly climb to the top.

 ![I'm in the olive tree, looking for olive leaves.
 It will take us many hours of cutting and pulling to bring them back into view.](Ponte_de_Pedra_2017-11-14_Olive_yard_6.jpg){.semi-text-width width="3024" height="4032"}